|Program dates||June – August (10 weeks)|

 Materials uploaded into the online application system will provide the sole basis for evaluation.

 Research Interests and Special Skills

 We encourage you to look at Berkeley Lab’s website to learn more about the Lab and any research projects that you would find interesting.
 You may view the Lab’s various scientific divisions at the Scientific Divisions web page.
-It may also be useful to use keywords (research areas, project titles, or Berkeley Lab staff names) in the search field on the Today at Berkeley Lab and Berkeley Lab News Center pages.
+It may also be useful to use keywords (research areas, project titles, or Berkeley Lab staff names) in the search field on Elements and Berkeley Lab News Center.

 Reaching Out to a Researcher